reegis/deflex/docs/input_data.rst

 **COLUMNS**

-capacity: ``float``
+capacity [MW]: ``float``
-    The installed capacity of all power plants operating with the same fuel in the region, in MW.
+    The installed capacity of all power plants operating with the same fuel in the region.

 count: ``int``
     The numer of power plants operating with the same fuel in the region.

 fuel: ``str``
-    The used fuel of the power plant.
+    The fuel used in the power plant.
 The fuel name must be equal to the fuel type of the commodity sources.

 efficiency: ``float``
     The average overall efficiency of the power plant.

-annual limit: ``float``
+annual limit [MWh]: ``float``
-    The absolute maximum limit of produced electricity within the whole modeling period [MWh].
+    The absolute maximum limit of produced electricity within the whole modeling period in.

-variable_costs: ``float``
+variable_costs [€/MWh]: ``float``
-    The variable costs per produced electricity unit in €/MWh.
+    The variable costs per produced electricity unit.

 downtime_factor: ``float``
     The time fraction of the modeling period in which the power plant cannot